telpirion/MyHerodotus/docs/Week2-DevelopmentLog.md

    _I have moved prompts out into their own, version-controlled files_

-- [ ] Select version of prompt based upon model being called.
+- [x] Select version of prompt based upon model being called.

+  _I have the system reading which model the user has requested._

 - [ ] Experiment with prompting strategies to evaluate outcomes.

-- [ ] Provide feedback mechanism for users to rate responses.
+- [x] Provide feedback mechanism for users to rate responses.

+  _I have implemented a thumbs up / thumbs down system for rating bot responses._

-- [ ] Track user feedback across sessions and users.
+- [x] Track user feedback across sessions and users.

+  _I have set up my Firestore database to collect user queries, bot responses, and user ratings across sessions._

-- [ ] Tag user feedback with model type, endpoint ID, prompt
+- [x] Tag user feedback with model type, endpoint ID, prompt.

+  _I have set up the Firestore database so that model type and prompt are recorded._

 ## Moving prompts to their own templates